AnkithaVRamaiah/Docker-Notes/simplified.md

 Furthermore, we can use **distroless images** in the final stage.
 Distroless images are minimal images that contain only the application runtime and essential dependencies, leaving out unnecessary parts like package managers or shells.
 This further reduces the image size, improves security, and helps the application run faster.

 By using multistage Dockerfiles and distroless images, we can significantly reduce the image size, leading to faster deployments, lower memory consumption, and better overall performance.

 ---

-Your explanation is on the right track, but it can be refined a bit to make it clearer and more professional for an interview.
-Here’s how you can present it:

----